CDEBase/fullstack-pro/docs/DoAndDont.md

    Ideally, root `package.json` should have all the `devDependencies` of the project while `packages` & `servers` file references should be under `dependencies` section.

+   If a dependency is just needed by one package, you can add that package's package.json file

+   `lerna add --scope=<package name> <package>`

    Sometimes we may need to `pin` a package as other dependencies can bring some older versions of the package we want to add.
 In that case we can pin the required package version by adding to the `pacakge.json`.
 But make sure you don't have different version of the package in `servers` or `packages` otherwise a duplciate package will be added to its `nodemodules`.

 Do